Tour Lutheran Germany in 2027!

 • Day 5 – July 29 (Thursday) – Eisenach – Wartburg Castle – Coburg

-• Begin the day with a visit to Wartburg Castle, where Luther translated the New Testament into Germany while in hiding as Junker Jörg (Knight George).
+• Begin the day with a visit to Wartburg Castle where Luther translated the New Testament into German while in hiding as Junker Jörg (Knight George).

 • Travel to Coburg, the well-preserved 11th century medieval town that Martin Luther described as “exceedingly charming,” for a guided walking tour